kozakusek/kozakusek/README.md

  🎪 Software Engineering Intern at Facebook London
  🎪 A member of a student team having fun developing for ScyllaDB
  🎪 Software Engineering Intern at Samsung R&D Institute

-__In progress:__
- 🐒 Research of IT fields to maximise happiness
- 🐒 Development of faith in the UW CS programme

 ## 🛠 Some "more interesting" projects on github